polywrap/specification/spec/intro/2_Architecture.md

 ## Step-By-Step Walkthrough

 ### **0: Initialize**
-Firstly, applications must have a [Web3API Client](../components/Web3API_Client.md) bundled within their applications.
-When creating a Web3API Client instance, you may [provide additional URI redirects and plugins](TODO).
-Web3API Client's should provide the recommended [default redirects and plugins](TODO), enabling out of the box usability.
+Applications must first include a [Web3API Client](../components/Web3API_Client.md) library.
+When creating a Web3API Client instance, [additional URI redirects and plugins](TODO) may be provided.
+Web3API Clients provide the recommended [default redirects and plugins](TODO), enabling out of the box usability.

 ### **1: Query an API**
 Applications can query an API by specifying what API to query using a [Web3API URI](../components/Web3API_URI.md), along with a GraphQL query.